freenas/freenas-docs/userguide/jails.rst

 Jails support several different networking solutions:

 - :guilabel:`VNET` can be set to add a virtual network interface to the jail.
 This interface can be used to set NAT, DHCP, or static jail network configurations.
+Since :guilabel:`VNET` provides the jail with an independent networking stack, it can broadcast an IP address, which is required by some applications.

 - The jail can use
-  `Network Address Translation (NAT) <https://en.wikipedia.org/wiki/Network_address_translation>`__ to share a single public network IP address with other networked systems.
-Setting :guilabel:`VNET` with :guilabel:`NAT` creates a virtual network interface for the jail, uses the %brand% IP address to connect to the internet, and sets a unique port for the jail to use.
+  `Network Address Translation (NAT) <https://en.wikipedia.org/wiki/Network_address_translation>`__, which uses the %brand% IP address and sets a unique port for the jail to use.
+  :guilabel:`VNET` is required when :guilabel:`NAT` is selected.

-- The jail can use a virtual network interface to automatically generate a unique network IPv4 address by setting :guilabel:`VNET` with :guilabel:`DHCP Autoconfigure IPv4`.
+- Configure the jail to receive its IP address from a DHCP server by setting :guilabel:`DHCP Autoconfigure IPv4`.

 - Networking can be manually configured by entering values for the